P. Kodanda Rao: Career

 Rao applied for membership of the Servants of India Society, a socio-political organization founded by Gopal Krishna Gokhale, after his graduation.
 His application was rejected by V. S. Srinivasa Sastri, noting that he was too young.
 Rao then went to Central College, Bangalore, where he worked as a professor of Botany for six years before successfully applying for the society's membership in 1922.
 He served the society for 37 years before stepping down in 1958.
 During this time, he served as the secretary of the society, starting in 1930, and was also the editor of the society's magazine Servant of India.
 He also served as the president of the Indian Council of World Affairs where he was based out of the council's Bangalore branch.

 Rao served as the private secretary to V. S. Srinivasa Sastri between 1922 and 1932.
-He accompanied Sastri to the Round Table Conferences in London and in South Africa.
+He accompanied Sastri to the Round Table Conferences in London and South Africa.
 He also accompanied Sastri when he was the Agent General of the Government of India to South Africa between 1927 and 1928.
-He was also the member of the Indian delegation to the Round Table Conferences between India and South Africa in 1926 and 1932.
+He was also a member of the Indian delegation to the Round Table Conferences between India and South Africa in 1926 and 1932.
 He was also the advisor to India's delegate to the permanent migrations committee at the International Labour Organization in Montreal in 1946.
 He traveled extensively studying the conditions of Indians overseas.
 Rao was also Sastri's biographer and wrote two books including The Right Honourable V.S.
 Srinivasa Sastri: A Political Biography (1963) and another titled Gokhale and Sastri (1961).
 His biography of Sastri won the Watumull Memorial Prize in 1966.
 Rao also served as a member of the academic and executive councils of Nagpur University between 1937 and 1942.
 Rao was a member of the post-war Indian delegation to Malaya to report on the post-war conditions of Indians in the region.

 Rao was a personal friend of Indian independence leader Mahatma Gandhi and also assisted him in his campaigns against untouchability.
 The two often exchanged extensive letters.
-In one of those letters Gandhi clarified the role of Henry David Thoreau in shaping Gandhi's views on Civil resistance.
+In one of those letters, Gandhi clarified the role of Henry David Thoreau in shaping his views on Civil resistance.